AbdulSattar81/DevOps/Linux/Shell_Scripting/readme.md

 version: v0.1
 #################

 #To understand Linux architecture just remember these A(Apps) S(Shell) K(kernel).
 To execute a shell script go to the directory where your shell script is saved first then execute with ./file_name.sh
+To read the vim file
+use: view file-name.sh(This will open the file in vim-editor in readonly mode)
 To execute shell commands in shell_script: Use $(command) for example: echo " This is my present working directory: **$(pwd)** "